huiwenhan/hono/site/content/api/Credentials-API.md

 The *Credentials API* is used by *Protocol Adapters* to retrieve credentials used to authenticate *Devices* connecting to the adapter.
 In particular, the API supports the storage, look up and deletion of *shared secrets* which are often used by IoT devices by means of *username/password* based authentication schemes.
 <!--more-->

 Credentials are of a certain *type* which indicates which authentication mechanism the credentials can be used with.
 Each set of credentials also contains an *authentication identity* which is the identity claimed by the device during authentication.
-This authentication identity is usually different from the *logical* ID the device has been registered with using Hono's [Registration API]({{< ref "api/Device-Registration-API.md" >}}).
+This authentication identity is usually different from the *logical* ID the device has been registered with using Hono's [Device Registration API]({{< ref "api/Device-Registration-API.md" >}}).
 Multiple sets of credentials (including arbitrary *authentication identities*) can be registered for each *logical* device ID.

 Note, however, that in real world applications the device credentials will probably be managed by a dedicated identity management system.
 In such a case an implementation of Hono's Credentials API can be created which maps the AMQP 1.0 based API calls to the identity management system's (remote) API.